(Updated January 29, 2020) | The latest U.S. News and World Report has ranked keto as one of the worst diets to follow for your health.

 It is the third consecutive year where the report has placed keto at the bottom, or near the bottom, of the list of its “Best Diets Overall.”
 To decide its rankings, the report evaluates government data, medical journals, and feedback from a panel of health and nutrition experts.

 The keto diet is a low-carb diet intended to induce rapid weight loss by restricting carbohydrates.
 The goal is to induce “ketosis,” or a metabolic state in which the body must draw energy from secondary sources, such as fat.

-“So I was talking about that and making sure everyone was hearing about that, and then there was one the ‘Journal of the American Heart Association’ published a few years later that isolated the people who had had a heart attack in the past, the cardiology population that we’re seeing, and they were doing a ketogenic diet,” he said.
+“So I was talking about that and making sure everyone was hearing about that.
+Then, there was one the ‘Journal of the American Heart Association’ published a few years later that isolated the people who had had a heart attack in the past, the cardiology population that we’re seeing, and they were doing a ketogenic diet,” he said.
 “It was a 53 percent increase in mortality.
 No one should be doing this.”

-What is a healthy diet?
+What Is a healthy diet?